tapwork/TWNetworkManager/README.md

 ```objc
 #import <TWNetworkManager/TWNetworkManager.h>
 ```
-The default `defaultManager` is the standard singleton instance.
+The `defaultManager` is the standard singleton instance.
 But TWNetworkManager can also be used as non singleton  with `[[TWNetworkManager alloc] init]`.

 ### Download
 This method uses disk caching with HTTP `eTag` and `Last-Modified`.